What is Acid Reflux? | Triggers of Acid Reflux | Fasting To Relieve Acid Reflux | Tips To Prevent Acid Reflux

 Some acid reflux episodes can be cured with certain medications, but what if acid reflux becomes a chronic problem?
 Many doctors suggest fasting for GERD, as evidence shows that fasting cures acid reflux.

-Most commonly, intermittent fasting plans like 16:8 fasting, 5:2 fasting, One Meal A Day (OMAD) fasting, Eat Stop Eat, etc., are suggested to counter acid reflux.
-There are ways fasting can cure your acid reflux, heartburn, or GERD.
+Most commonly, intermittent fasting plans like 16/8 fasting, 5:2 fasting, One Meal A Day (OMAD) fasting, Eat Stop Eat, etc., are suggested to counter acid reflux.
+There are ways fasting can cure your acid reflux, heartburn, or GERD along with lifestyle changes.
 Here is how it works:

 1. Limits Food Intake